• Skip to primary navigation

 Step 2: Add the chocolate chips and optional chopped nuts.
 Mix into the dry ingredients.

-Step 3: In a small bowl, add the egg, vanilla extract, and melted butter.
-Whisk to blend the wet ingredients together.
+Step 3: Add the egg, vanilla extract, and melted butter to a small bowl.
+Whisk to blend the wet ingredients.

 Step 4: Pour the wet ingredients into the dry ingredients and mix them into a soft cookie dough.
-Let the dough sit for 15-20 minutes so the oats can soften.
-Preheat the oven to 350º F while the dough is sitting.
+Chill the dough for 30-40 minutes so the oats can soften.
+Preheat the oven to 350ยบ F while the dough is sitting.

-NOTE: You can also use a standing mixer to mix up the cookie dough.
-Just remember to add the wet ingredients first, then add the dry ingredients.
-Mix on low speed and gradually increase when the flour is blended in.
+NOTE: You can also use a standing mixer to mix the cookie dough.
+Just Remember to add the wet ingredients first, then the dry ingredients.
+Mix on low speed and gradually increase the speed when the flour is blended in.

 Step 5: Use a medium cookie scoop to drop cookie dough balls onto a parchment paper-lined cookie sheet.